| Crates.io | mustang |

 major libc implementations are extraordinarily well tested and mature.
 Mustang

-for its part is experimental and has lots of unsafe
+for its part is experimental and has lots of unsafe.

 $ rustup component add rust-src --toolchain nightly

-environment variable to a path to the
+Then, set the RUST_TARGET_PATH environment variable to a path to the

-directory, so that you can name mustang
+mustang/target-specs directory, so that you can name mustang targets with

-.
+--target=….
 For example, within a mustang repo:

 $ export RUST_TARGET_PATH="$PWD/mustang/target-specs"